Herminia Roman

 Herminia Batista Roman (née Batista, born July 9, 1940) is a Filipino politician.
 She was a member of the House of Representatives of the Philippines under the Liberal Party, representing the 1st District of Bataan from 2007 to 2016.
 She was succeeded by her daughter, Geraldine Roman.

 Early life and education

 Herminia B. Roman was born on July 9, 1940, in Biñan, Laguna to Dr. Marcelino Zarate Batista and Nicomedesa Vizconde Reyes.
 She is the third of four children and has three half-siblings from her mother's first marriage.

 She took her elementary education at Biñan Elementary School from 1946 to 1952.
 She finished her secondary education at St. Scholastica's College in 1956.
-She finished her college degree at St. Scholastica's College in 1960, and obtained her master's degree in Business Administration from New York University in 1964.
+She finished her college degree at St. Scholastica's College, Manila in 1960, and obtained her master's degree in Business Administration from New York University in 1964.